yottaawesome/programming-windows-5th-edition/README.md

 ## Building

-You'll need Visual Studio 2019 with the _Desktop development with C++_ workload installed.
+You'll need Visual Studio 2022 with the _Desktop development with C++_ workload installed.
+Some samples use MFC, so you'll need to install the _C++ MFC for latest v143 build tools (x86 & x64)_ Visual Studio component to build them (MFC is not installed by default in newer version of Visual Studio).
 You should then be able to open any of the VS solution files and immediately build them.
 It may be possible to open the VS solution files using older (but still modern) versions of Visual Studio, but I've not tested this.

 ## Changes

-All samples have been updated to use Visual Studio 2019 and retargeted to use the latest Windows SDK.
+All samples have been updated to use Visual Studio 2022 and retargeted to use the latest Windows SDK.
+An invalid free that was causing crashes in Chapter 9's Environ sample has been fixed.
 The old `*.dep`, `*.dsw`, and `*.dsp` files can be found in the earlier commits if you need them.
 That being said, the source code is two decades old and has been minimally retouched here.
 If you're after a more thorough overhaul of the codebase, [see here](https://github.com/recombinant/petzold-pw5e), or do a search on GitHub.

 ## Considerations